Chapter 4 Bayesian regression models

 \[\begin{equation} \beta \sim \mathit{Normal}(0, 100) \end{equation}\]

-With the prior of \(\beta\), we are saying that we don’t really know if the attentional load will increase or even decrease the pupil size (it is centered at zero), but we do know that one unit of load (that is one more object to track) will potentially change the pupil size in a way that is consistent with the following 95% credible interval.
+With the prior of \(\beta\), we are saying that we don’t really know if increasing attentional load will increase or even decrease the pupil size (the prior distribution for \(\beta\) is centered at zero), but we do know that increasing one unit of load (that is, having one more object to track) will potentially change the pupil size in a way that is consistent with the following 95% credible interval.

 ## [1] -196 196